 - Spouses and children of all victims.

 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Conditions in Grant County Jail.

 - Guards and jail staff

 - The other inmates – what are they like?

 To get driving histories, you must do a driving history search.

 Have you ever had to look for criminal records online?
 Was it a difficult process?
-Did you search online or did you have to call the Grant County courthouse? was the information you recieved correct?
+Did you search online or did you have to call the Grant County courthouse?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal backgrounds and records, and your account may help other people.